framlin/coservice/md/runjs/javascript.md

 $=NEXT_SECTION
 #History
 $=START_SECTION_BODY
-20 Years ago, in 1995, Brendon Eich was hired by Netscape as a scheme developer and was instructed, to develop an interpreted scripting-language, that should have a Java-like syntax and has to run embedded within Netscapes WWW-Browser Navigator.
+20 Years ago, in 1995, Brendon Eich was hired by Netscape as a _scheme_ developer and was instructed, to develop an interpreted scripting-language, that should have a Java-like syntax and has to run embedded within Netscapes WWW-Browser Navigator.
 So he implemented JavaScript within 10 days in May 1995.

-He designed "Mocha" - as it was named at first - as  a multi-paradigm language, that combines the object-oriented aspects expressed by self and the function model of scheme.
+He designed "Mocha" - as it was named at first - as  a multi-paradigm language, that combines the object-oriented aspects, expressed by _self_ and the functional model of _scheme_.

-Self is inspired by smalltalk.
-It replaces the classes and the inheritance of smalltalk with a prototype-based object model.
+_Self_ is inspired by _smalltalk_.
+It replaces the classes and the inheritance of _smalltalk_ with a prototype-based object model.
-Scheme is a combination of the actor-model with the functional programming language LISP.
+_Scheme_ is a combination of the actor-model with the functional programming language _LISP_.

-This paradigm-mixture combined with the event-loop, that was inspired by HyperCard/HyperTalk, is - in my opinion - the reason for the success of the language.
+This paradigm-mixture, combined with the event-loop, that was inspired by _HyperCard/HyperTalk_, is - in my opinion - the reason for the success of the language.

 $=DIV+class=section-context